Global evidence for a consistent spatial footprint of intra-urban centers: Methods

 Because detection relies on nighttime light intensity within GHSL-defined urban extents, not all urban areas yield detectable centers.
-In total, 1,951 cities (17\%, Extended Data Fig. 6) exhibit no detectable activity centers.
+In total, 1,873 cities (16.5\%, Supplementary Fig.~7) exhibit no detectable centers.
 These cases arise for two primary reasons.
 First, some densely populated settlements---mainly in Nigeria, China and India---meet GHSL criteria for population density and built-up area but display diffuse nighttime light patterns without pronounced local maxima.
-In such cases, residential clustering is evident, yet neither nighttime lights nor high-resolution daytime imagery reveal localized concentrations of activity (Extended Data Fig. 7a–c).
-Second, cities in low-illumination contexts, such as Pyongsong (North Korea), exhibit clearly defined urban cores in satellite imagery but insufficient nocturnal lighting for reliable detection (Extended Data Fig. 7d).
+In such cases, residential clustering is evident, yet neither nighttime light nor high-resolution daytime imagery reveal localized concentrations of activity (Supplementary Fig.~8a--c).
+Second, cities in low-illumination contexts, such as Pyongsong (North Korea), exhibit clearly defined urban cores in satellite imagery but insufficient nocturnal lighting for reliable detection (Supplementary Fig.~8d).
 These limitations motivate future integration of complementary data sources, such as multispectral imagery, to improve coverage in low-light environments.